Chip-Biscuit/hp-order-of-the-phoenix-fix/README.md

 https://github.com/ThirteenAG/d3d9-wrapper

+Please see this youtube video for an in depth tutorial on the fix - https://www.youtube.com/watch?v=VeZ-Envz9ME&t=58s

 Make sure you launch the game one time before you use this fix, go to new game or continue game, go to video and make sure your resolution is 640 x 480 for the d3d9.dll to work

 simply go to releases download hpootpfix120fps.zip or hpootpfix60fps.zip depending on which fps you wish the game to run at put the d3d9.dll and d3d9.ini and fps.dll into your game folder next to the game exe and your good to go